-The Polk County School Board has an outstanding volunteer program.
+Polk County Public Schools has an outstanding volunteer program.
 Investing in our schools helps students succeed.
 To learn more, contact the Department of Public Relations & Strategic Partnerships at (863) 534-0636.

 The Polk Education Foundation has several ways for an individual to help with the many programs they offer.
 Here is a list of some of the ways you can help.